andreasdr/minitscript/README.md

   - can be easily extended by writing state machine machine states and script methods in C++ as well as custom data types
   - built-in data types: null, boolean, integer, float, string, byte array, array, map and set, ...
   - when calling script C++ methods or script functions with arguments it does optionally use references or value by copy
-  - supports functions and recursion
+  - supports functions/stacklets and recursion
-  - supports stacklets
-  - supports inline/lamda functions and stacklets
+  - supports lamda functions and inline stacklets
   - supports operators by operator to method mapping by a preprocessor run
   - supports loops and conditions
   - supports programming with classes style programming